Overview

 Timeframe: 2–4 weeks after submitting SA457

-After processing the , issues a fee letter by post.
+After processing the means assessment, Services Australia issues a fee letter by post.
 This letter confirms:

-• Your — the daily variable fee toward care costs
+- Your Means Tested Care Fee — the daily variable fee toward care costs

-• Whether you will pay the full or for accommodation, or the lower if you have been assessed as low-means
+- Whether you will pay the full RAD or DAP for accommodation, or the lower Daily Accommodation Contribution if you have been assessed as low-means

 Check the fee letter carefully against your own financial records.
 If you believe a figure is incorrect, contact Services Australia to request a review.
 You can also use our fee estimator to cross-check the calculation.